New Backcountry Camping procedures

 The tidal marsh on the Great South Bay, especially at Watch Hill, is a good place to look for waterfowl, herons and egrets, and red-winged blackbirds.

 The Sunken Forest, a mature maritime forest at Sailors Haven, provides dense cover for migrating warblers.
-Other birds, such as the towhee, can be heard rustling the leaves on the forest floor.
+Other birds, such as the Eastern towhee, can be heard rustling the leaves on the forest floor.

 Varied habitats of the William Floyd Estate include woods and fields, creeks and salt marsh, providing additional opportunities for bird watching.